Skip to Content

 Biomass Energy, Forests and Climate Library

 Welcome to the Biomass Energy, Forests and Climate library.
-It has been brought together by the Forest, Climate and Biomass Working Group of the Environmental Paper Network.
+It has been brought together by the Forest, Climate and Biomass Action Network of the Environmental Paper Network.
 We want activists, communities, scholars – anyone who’s interested in forest biomass issues – to be able to find all the key resources in one place.
 So we’ve gathered together key resources that present case studies and explain the science behind biomass energy and its impacts on forests and climate.

 If you have any suggestions for resources we should have in this library or any comments about it, please contact us.
 You may also find our Frequently Asked Questions helpful.